guillaumeB-esilv/Python4DataAnalysis-ESILVA5-BEJNBAUM/README.md

 https://archive.ics.uci.edu/ml/datasets/Facebook+Comment+Volume+Dataset

-The Dataset is uploaded in ZIP format.
-The dataset contains 5 variants of the dataset, for the details about the variants and detailed analysis read and cite the research paper
-### Abstract:
-Instances in this dataset contain features extracted from facebook posts.
-The task associated with the data is to predict how many comments the post will receive.
+The dataset contains features extracted from facebook posts.
+Our is to predict how many comments Facebook posts will receive.

 ### Features Description :
 #### 1